Venetoclax added to fludarabine, cytarabine and gemtuzumab ozogamicin (drug combination) in children with relapsed acute myeloid leukemia

 Who Can Join the Study?

-• Have good organ function:
+• Must have adequate organ function:

-• Have fully recovered from any short‑term side effects of previous cancer treatments and wait the required time after those treatments (the exact time is detailed in the study protocol).
+• Must have fully recovered from any immediate side effects of previous cancer treatments and must wait the required time after those treatments before joining the study (exact timing is detailed in the study protocol).

-• Wait at least 21 days after the last dose of any antibody‑drug conjugate (a type of targeted medicine) before starting the study treatment.
+• Must wait at least 21 days after the last dose of any antibody‑drug conjugate (a special type of cancer‑targeting drug).

-• Wait at least 21 days after finishing any interleukins, interferons, or other cytokine medicines before starting the study treatment.
+• Must wait at least 21 days after finishing any interleukins, interferons, or cytokines (types of immune‑system medicines).

-• Wait at least 14 days after the last dose of a long‑acting blood‑cell growth factor, or at least 7 days after a short‑acting growth factor, before starting the study treatment.
+• Must wait at least 14 days after the last dose of a long‑acting blood‑cell growth factor, or at least 7 days after a short‑acting growth factor.

-• If you have had radiation therapy, wait between 14 and 84 days (depending on how large the radiation area was) before starting the study treatment.
+• If they had radiation therapy, it must have been completed between 14 and 84 days ago, depending on how large the treated area was.

 Who Cannot Join the Study?

-• Patients who have Down syndrome.
+• People with Down syndrome.

 Where you can join this trial?